 The gTLD Comms Plan should include a commitment to open a second round for new gTLDs after a responsible review process and any needed changes and improvements in the process.
 The dates can be contingent on first round milestones and adjustments, but the commitment must be firm enough to show potential applicants that they can obtain a gTLD soon enough to match competitors or participate in emerging trends.

 The Business Constituency supports ICANN.
 Our broad goals as a Constituency include broadening and deepening the involvement of business users in ICANN, and we look forward to continuing our active engagement with ICANN at all levels to support the multistakeholder nature.
 The improvements we identify, and enhancements to the Communications Plan are achievable within the necessary time frames before new gTLDs are entered into the root, and will improve the gTLD program’s chances for success.
-They will also address many of the valid concerns that are still arising from business users.
+They will also address many of the valid concerns that are still arising from many business users.

 The changes the BC proposes will improve the gTLD program chances for success, while lessening risk for existing registrants, and indeed for applicants for new gTLD strings.
 The BC’s members are concerned about ICANN’s stability as it moves toward such a major change in the face of the Internet – the domain name system.
 The BC stands ready to continue its collaboration and work with the ICANN staff and other stakeholders toward making these improvements to the new gTLD Guidebook, before gTLDs go live in the root.